zs144/ml-course-auto-grader/README.md

 <p style="text-align: center;"> Figure 3.
 ROC curve generation process</p>

 Figure 3 summarizes the procedure to derive a ROC curve.
-Since we already specify the model and provide the training/testing set, the main factors that affect the outline of a ROC curve are the estimated parameters and the selection of thresholds.
-The former directly determines the quality of a classifier (distance to the top-left corner), whereas the latter may also significantly affect the visualization if the selection doesn't match the distribution of the decision statistics.
+Since we already specify the model and provide the training/testing set, the main factors that affect the shape of a ROC curve are the estimation of parameters and the selection of thresholds.
+The former directly determines the quality of a classifier (distance to the top-left corner), whereas the latter may also significantly affect the visualization if the selection is not representative enough for all differenet levels of $P_d$ and $P_{fa}$.